Ahmed al-Haznawi: Attacks

-On September 11, 2001, al-Haznawi arrived at Newark International Airport to board United Airlines Flight 93.
+On 11 September 2001, al-Haznawi arrived at Newark International Airport to board United Airlines Flight 93.
 Although he was selected for additional security by CAPPS and screened, he was able to board the flight without incident, with only his checked bags requiring extra screening for explosives.

 Due to the flight's delay, the pilot and crew were notified of the previous hijackings that day and were told to be on the alert.
 Within minutes, Flight 93 was hijacked as well.

 At least two of the cellphone calls made by passengers indicate that the hijackers were wearing red bandanas.
 The calls also indicated that one had tied a box around his torso, and claimed there was a bomb inside.
 Some passengers expressed doubt that the bomb was real.

 Passengers on the plane heard through phone calls the fates of the other hijacked planes.
 A passenger uprising soon took place.
+Three times in a period of five seconds there were shouts of pain or distress from a hijacker outside the cockpit, suggesting that a hijacker was being attacked by the passengers.
 Hijacker-pilot Ziad Jarrah crashed the plane into an empty field near Shanksville, Pennsylvania, in order to prevent the passengers from gaining control of the plane.
 The crash killed everyone on board.